 BA, English, University of Florida; Certificate in Spanish-English Translation and Interpretation, Hunter College

-Vicki served as Director of Development at Green Meadow from December 2007-April 2011.
+Vicki joined Green Meadow in December 2007.
 Prior to coming to the school, she spent seven years as Development Director at MADRE, an international women's human rights organization based in Manhattan.
 Her background is in fundraising, resource development, community organizing, editing, and publishing.
 She serves on the Green Meadow Collegium and as co-chair of the Diversity & Inclusion Committee, and also teaches Practical Math to 12th graders every Fall.

 Originally from New Haven, CT, Vicki discovered Waldorf Education in college, when she worked at the Waldorf School in Gainesville, FL.
 Her daughter attends Green Meadow.